unctionjs/where/README.md

 ![Stability][BADGE_STABILITY]
 ![Dependencies][BADGE_DEPENDENCY]

-> KeyedFunctorType<PredicateType> => KeyedFunctorType => boolean
+> KeyedEnumerableType<PredicateFunctionType> => KeyedEnumerableType => boolean

-Compares a Keyed Functor of Predicate Functions to a Functor of values.
+Compares a Keyed Enumerable of Predicate Functions to a Enumerable of values.
 It is partial and prefers truthiness (meaning it only checks a key on the Functor if there is a key on the matcher).

 ``` javascript
 where(